zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 * ZWES1060W Failed to init TLS environment, rc=1(Handle is not valid)
 * ZWES1065E Failed to configure https server.
 Check agent https setting

- The keystore that is generated cannot be read by ZSS.
+ZSS cannot read the generated keystore.
 As such, parts of Zowe cannot be used.

 **Solutions**

-This error occurs because of the incompatibility between Java and GSK regarding cryptography.
+This error results from the incompatibility between Java and GSK regarding cryptography.

-Try one of the following options if you are affected by this error.
+Try one of the following options if you are affected by this error:

 - Temporarily downgrade Java, for example to Java 8 SR7FP10, and generate the PKCS12 keystore again.